jkrizm/Project4/README.md

 Our project drew from over 1800 songs in order to refine the model.
 This is an increase of 150% of the songs used in project 3.

 # Summary
-The findings from our project are summarized in our [project summary document] (https://docs.google.com/document/d/1HYaxgifmCOVyorIK1vQNqTZM2gYwFWc6c-cpdFQxJrY/edit?usp=sharing).
+The findings from our project are summarized here: https://docs.google.com/document/d/1HYaxgifmCOVyorIK1vQNqTZM2gYwFWc6c-cpdFQxJrY/edit?usp=sharing